UCLA restricts indoor athletic competitions to player families only - NewsBreak

 UCLA restricts indoor athletic competitions to player families only

-LOS ANGELES (CNS) - UCLA announced today that due to the current surge in COVID-19 cases, attendance at all home indoor athletic competitions -- including men's basketball -- will be restricted to team members' families only, through Jan.
+UCLA announced Tuesday that due to the current surge in COVID-19 cases, attendance at all home indoor athletic competitions — including men’s basketball — will be restricted to team members’ families only, through Jan.
 21.

 Three women’s basketball games will be impacted: against Washington on Friday, Washington State on Sunday and against USC on Jan.
 20. The men’s volleyball match against Princeton on Saturday will also be affected, along with the men’s volleyball Pac-12/Big 10 Challenge set for Jan.
 21.